 Psychiatric Medication Management

 When the signs of depression are severe, pharmacological intervention may be necessary to restore neurotransmitter balance.
 Selective Serotonin Reuptake Inhibitors (SSRIs) are commonly prescribed as part of depression treatment due to their established safety profile.
-A psychiatric provider can help evaluate the risks and benefits of medication, especially for those who are breastfeeding, to ensure a “safety-first” approach.
+A psychiatric provider can evaluate the risks and benefits of medication, especially for those who are breastfeeding, to ensure a “safety-first” approach.

 Integrated Clinical Care